semyeong-yu/semyeong-yu.github.io/_pages/about.md

 I am a first-year M.S. student at Korea Advanced Institute of Science and Technology (KAIST), advised by Prof. Munchurl Kim.

 I am interested in Computer Vision : Deep-Learning application within the field of Image and Video processing.
-My research areas include Super-Resolution, Video Motion Deblurring, Frame Interpolation, Depth Estimation, and Novel View Synthesis (Neural Radiance Fields and Gaussian Splatting).
+My research areas include Super-Resolution, Video Motion Deblurring, Depth Estimation, and Novel View Synthesis.
+I'm interested in Generative foundation models, Neural Radiance Fields, and Gaussian Splatting.

 Thank you for visiting my page.